There are no items in the cart.

-Particular attention needs to be paid to humidity in your paludarium, aquaterrarium or waterfall aquarium.
-If you keep typical aquarium plants emerged, they will most likely dry up and die.
-It is easier to keep humidity at a sufficient level in a closed system than in an open paludarium.
-When using an open tank, the plants need to be regularly sprayed with water, which may happen manually (with a handy spray bottle) or automatically by use of suitable technology.
-Suitable for this are e.g. sprinkler systems and ultrasonic foggers available for terraristics.
-An easy alternative is the method of sprinkling mentioned under Filtration above, using a multichannel filter outflow (e. g. a spray bar).
-When working with the staircase design in plants and decoration, you place the filter outflows as high as possible in your paludarium, so the water can permanently flow downwards over plants, stones and wood and supply them with enough moisture on the side.
+Please pay particular attention to the air humidity in your paludarium, aquaterrarium or waterfall aquarium.
+If you keep typical aquarium plants in their emerged form at normal room humidity, they will most likely dry up and die.
+The humidity can be kept at a sufficient level in a closed system much more easily than in an open paludarium.
+When you use an open tank, you need to spray the plants with water on a regular basis, which can be done manually (with a handy spray bottle) or automatically with the help of some appropriate technical equipment.
+Sprinkler systems and ultrasonic foggers available for terraria are quite suitable for this purpose, for example.
+An easy alternative to this is the method of sprinkling we've explained above, under the point "Filtration": the use of a multichannel filter outflow (e. g. a spray bar).
+When you arrange your hardscape layout and plants in a stepped design, simply place the filter outflows as high as possible in your paludarium, so the water can permanently flow downwards over the plants, stones and wood and supply them with enough moisture on the side.

 Copyright by Alexander Bachmayer.